- Get in a great paddle on a beautiful river without a big time commitment

 Pacific Palisades to Allenton Access – 7.9 Miles

-We did the trip on October 10th, 2020 (the first of what I expect will be many).
-St. Louis had had quite a long dry spell but the spring-fed Meramec still had plenty water in it.
-I’m a huge fan of playing in rapids so I was quite pleased, and a bit surprised, to find that section had some really nice sections of Class I rapids, even without any recent rains.
+We’ve paddled this section 3 times in the last year.
+It’s combination of convenience, beauty and fun is hard to beat.
+The first couple miles of this section are fairly flat.
+The middle 3-mile section has lots of fun Class I rapids and beautiful rock formations.
+The last couple miles are flatter and fairly developed with lots of cottages along the banks.
+I’m a huge fan of playing in rapids so I was quite pleased, and a bit surprised, to find that section had some really nice sections of Class I rapids.
 There were a couple spots with strainers where inexperienced paddlers might struggle a bit but I would guess most folks could safely make it down this section at normal flow without much of a problem.
 There were also a lot of flatwater sections where, if you weren’t paddling, you would barely move but the surrounding scenery made them all enjoyable.

 Despite being so close to St. Louis, the area was really pristine.
 No trash.
 Very little road noise.
 Very few signs of civilization at all for most of the route.
 In the beginning we did hear gun-fire from a nearby gun range but that quickly faded as we got downstream.
 About halfway in, there’s a bunch of historic dumped cars, apparently put there to stabilize the banks of the river there.
 I found that more intriguing than disturbing.
 But mostly, it is undisturbed natural beauty.

 The effort to reward ratio on this trip is really ideal.
 The put-in and pull-out spots are about 10 minutes from the Six Flags exit.
-The whole trip, from doorstep to doorstep took about 6 hours, but I’m sure I could get that down to less than 5 hours now that I’ve done it once and wouldn’t make some of the driving errors I made.
+The whole trip, from doorstep to doorstep took about 5.5 hours.

 You’ll need two vehicles to self-support this trip.
 Drive to the Six Flags exit off 44.
 Head South to Allenton Access first to drop off the vehicle w/o boats.
 Then, head back towards Six Flags the way you came but just before 44, turn left on Route 66 (aka Business Loop 44) to “Pacific Palisades Boat Ramp, Missouri“.
 Make sure to specify “Pacific Palisades Boat Ramp, Missouri” or Google might try to take you to California or a parking lot in the right park but far from the river.